Synonyms: F. ramontchi L Herit, Family: Flacourtiaceae

 Indian Plum is a small tree or large shrub, usually growing up to almost 3-5 m high.
 Leaves are red or pink in color when it is young.
 The bark is usually pale or gray and flaking.
 Flowers are unisexual or occasionally bisexual.
 Fruit are round, reddish to reddish-black or purple when it becomes ripe, fruits are appetizer and digestive.

-Flacourtin, tannin, a phenolic glucoside ester, sucrose and proteins.
+Flacourtin, tannin, a phenolic glucoside ester, sucrose, and proteins.

-The fruits are sweet, sour, astringent, acrid, refrigerant, digestive, stomachic, alexipharmic, anti-inflammatory, depurative, urinary astringent and liver tonic.
-The bark and fruits are astringent, acrid, sour, refrigerant, stomachic and diaphoretic.
+The fruits are sweet, sour, astringent, acrid, refrigerant, digestive, stomachic, alexipharmic, anti-inflammatory, depurative, urinary astringent, and liver tonic.
+The bark and fruits are astringent, acrid, sour, refrigerant, stomachic, and diaphoretic.

 How to prepare medicines:

-One of the ingredient in the Ayurveda medicine:
+One of the ingredients in Ayurveda medicine: